CMUSchoolOfArt/60-120/2026/assignments/unit_2/readme.md

 * Defines one or more small visual motifs
 * Repeats them using nested iteration (using a grid structure or other rhythmic pattern)
-* Uses controlled randomness so each instance is related but not identical
+* Creates variation across the pattern using controlled randomness
 * Could plausibly be tiled or extended forever without a visible “edge”

 Design something you could imagine living with: on a wall, a floor, or a garment.